mouradboutrid/Grid-World-BT/README.md

 This repository contains experiments with **Reinforcement Learning (RL)** and **Deep Reinforcement Learning (DRL)** in custom GridWorld environments, building upon previous projects like Livrable_1&2, GW, and Pacman AI.

----

-## Summary of Work in This Repository

-### Custom GridWorld Environment
-- A flexible environment supporting:
-  - Grid sizes of configurable dimensions
-  - Multiple goals and obstacles
-  - Dynamic/moving goals and obstacles
-  - Step cost, collision penalties, and goal rewards
-- Text-based visualization of the environment, including agent (A), goals (G), and obstacles (X).
+The custom GridWorld environment is flexible and supports configurable grid sizes, multiple goals and obstacles, and dynamic/moving goals and obstacles.
+It also includes step costs, collision penalties, and goal rewards.
+A text-based visualization shows the agent (A), goals (G), and obstacles (X).

-### Stable-Baselines3 Integration
-- A wrapper (`make_sb3_env`) was created to make the custom GridWorld compatible with SB3.
-- Agents can now be trained using standard SB3 algorithms:
-  - **PPO** (Proximal Policy Optimization)
+A wrapper (`make_sb3_env`) was created to make the custom GridWorld compatible with **Stable-Baselines3 (SB3)**.
+Agents can be trained using standard SB3 algorithms such as **PPO** (Proximal Policy Optimization), **DQN** (Deep Q-Learning), and **A2C** (Advantage Actor-Critic).
+Training logs can be visualized using **TensorBoard**.
-  - **DQN** (Deep Q-Learning)
-  - **A2C** (Advantage Actor-Critic)
-  - Other SB3 algorithms can be easily added with minimal code changes.
-- Training logs can be visualized with **TensorBoard**.

-### Hyperparameter Extraction from FrozenLake
-- Default hyperparameters from `FrozenLake-v1` were extracted for PPO and DQN.
-- These parameters were used to initialize GridWorld DRL agents to leverage proven settings.
+Default hyperparameters from `FrozenLake-v1` were extracted for PPO and DQN.
+These parameters were used to initialize GridWorld DRL agents to leverage proven settings and improve training stability and performance.

-### Training and Evaluation
-- Agents were trained in environments with:
-  - Static goals and obstacles
-  - Moving goals and obstacles
-- Visualization was done with a **GridWorldAnimator**, showing the agent navigating the environment according to learned policies.

-### Key Achievements
-- Successful training of **PPO**, **DQN**, and **A2C** agents in dynamic GridWorlds.
-- Animation of agent behavior for qualitative evaluation.
-- Reuse of hyperparameters from classical benchmarks to accelerate DRL training.
-- Modular structure allows swapping algorithms easily and testing new RL methods.

----
+Agents were trained in environments with static goals and obstacles, as well as moving goals and obstacles.
+The **GridWorldAnimator** class was used to animate agent behavior, showing how learned policies navigate the environment step by step.
+The experiments successfully trained PPO, DQN, and A2C agents in dynamic GridWorlds.
+Hyperparameters from classical benchmarks were reused to accelerate DRL training, and the modular structure allows swapping algorithms easily and testing new RL methods.